carlsbug/DockerHelloWorld/README.md

 $ docker pull ubuntu:18.04
 $ docker pull gcc

-Pulling those images into Dockerfile and run the C file
+4. Pulling those images into Dockerfile and run the C file & nano Dockerfile // to modify the Dockerfile, control+x to EXIT

+5. Create an image with a dockerfile
+$ docker build -t helloworld_c . // make sure you are in the right directory

+6. Run...
+$ docker run -it helloworld_c